neeraj-fluxon/uboot-wandboard/README.md

 Overview
 --------

- Uboot-wandboard provides a Debian package which installs the U-Boot installer for the Wandboard computer.
+ Uboot-wandboard provides a Debian package which installs the U-Boot boot loader for the Wandboard computer.

  The <href="http://www.wandboard.org">Wandboard</a> computer is a low power computer based on the Freescale i.MX6 Cortex-A9 processor.